-- a complaint to us about rent arrears that is partly caused by problems with a claim for Housing Benefit to the Department for Work and Pensions - a complaint to us about anti social behaviour that relates to our service and a local authority service.
+• a complaint to us about anti social behaviour that relates to our service and a local authority service.

 Significant performance failures

 The Scottish Housing Regulator (SHR) has a duty to consider issues raised with them about 'significant performance failures'.
 A significant performance failure is defined by the SHR as something that a landlord does or fails to do that puts the interests of its tenants at risk, and which the landlord has not resolved.
 This is something that is a systemic problem that does, or could, affect all of a landlord's tenants.
 A significant performance failure happens when: